 - Create a local vault and use it.

-With 1Password 7 subscription model you can download the app for free but in order to use it, you have to sign-in into your 1Password account.
-After that, you can create a vault outside of your cloud managed account but you’l still have a local copy of all of your 1Password account items.
-You can hide cloud vaults, but there’s no obvious way to sign-out and stop 1Password 7 from fetching your data from the cloud.
+With 1Password 7 subscription model you can download the app for free but to use it, you have to sign in to your 1Password account.
+After that, you can create a vault outside of your cloud managed account but you’ll still have a local copy of all of your 1Password account items.
+You can hide cloud vaults, but there’s no obvious way to sign out and stop 1Password 7 from fetching your data from the cloud.

 How to run 1Password 7 in local mode.

 You will need a 1Password backup file.
 I have tested this with 1Password 7 and 6 backups.

 - Download 1Password 7 from Mac App Store or AgileBits website.

 - Open 1Password 7 > Preferences… > Advanced and enable local vaults.